Endogeneity (econometrics): Dynamic models

 The endogeneity problem is particularly relevant in the context of time series analysis of causal processes.
 It is common for some factors within a causal system to be dependent for their value in period t on the values of other factors in the causal system in period t − 1.
 Suppose that the level of pest infestation is independent of all other factors within a given period, but is influenced by the level of rainfall and fertilizer in the preceding period.
 In this instance it would be correct to say that infestation is exogenous within the period, but endogenous over time.

+Strict exogeneity

 Let the model be y = f(x, z) + u.
 If the variable x is sequential exogenous for parameter $\alpha$, and y does not cause x in the Granger sense, then the variable x is strongly/strictly exogenous for the parameter $\alpha$.

-Simultaneity

-Generally speaking, simultaneity occurs in the dynamic model just like in the example of static simultaneity above.
+Weak exogeneity

+Weak exogeneity is an identifying assumption which requires that the structural error term has a zero conditional expectation given the present and past values of the regressors.

+It is used to determine whether statistical inference about parameters of interest can be validly drawn from a conditional probability model alone, without needing to analyze the marginal distribution of the explanatory variables.

+While strict exogeneity is often implausible in macroeconomic and financial data due to feedback effects, weak exogeneity is the standard identifying assumption employed in these fields.

+The concept was formalized by Jean-François Richard (1980) and further analyzed by Robert F. Engle, David F. Hendry, and Richard (1983) in Econometrica.